-The origin of the negative offset of the GOME-2 values with respect to TROPOMI is not clear.
+The origin of the negative offset of the GOME-2 values with respect to TROPOMI is not clear, but may be due to simplified air-mass-factor treatment in the TROPOMI data.
 Comparisons of TROPOMI values with Harestua ground measurements for 2019 show a very good agreement (Van Gent and Hendrick, 2022).
 This agrees with the observed lower values for the GOME-2 instruments with respect to Harestua measurements, as shown in earlier editions of this report (see the results for 2022 below).

 Unfortunately, the TROPOMI monthly-averaged data obtained from S5P-PAL seems to show more missing data points than when calculating those values manually.
-This is quite likely due to the fact that the S5P-PAL data is filtered for qa value > 0.5, which, for example, eliminates pixels with large cloud cover.
-In future editions of this report we may reconsider the use of S5p-Pal L3 data.
+This is quite likely due to the fact that the S5P-PAL data is filtered for qa value > 0.5, which, for example, eliminates pixels with large cloud cover or large solar angles.
+The data suffice, however for the intend of the comparison.

-Overall, the deviation of the GOME-2 VCD's with respect to TROPOMI remains within the requirements of 30 %, although somewhat larger deviations are occasionally observed for GOME-2B.
+Overall, the deviation of the GOME-2 VCD's with respect to TROPOMI remains within the requirements of 30 %, although somewhat larger deviations are occasionally observed for GOME-2B in particular.

 Figure 7.12.
-Comparison of monthly average total BrO VCD over 12 ground stations for the sensors GOME-2 B+C and TROPOMI, from July 2023 to end June 2024.
+Comparison of monthly average total BrO VCD over 12 ground stations for the sensors GOME-2 B/C and TROPOMI, from July 2024 to end of 2024.
+Solid lines indicate absolute VCD values; the solid lines display the relative differences of the TROPOMI VCD and that of the GOME-2 instruments.